syncfusion-content/ej2-angular-docs/ej2-angular/grid/tool-bar/tool-bar-items.md

 ## Both built-in and custom items in toolbar

-The toolbar in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid supports a combination of built-in and custom toolbar items to provide standard and custom actions within the same toolbar.
+The toolbar in the Angular Data Grid supports a combination of built-in and custom toolbar items to provide standard and custom actions within the same toolbar.

 To use both types of toolbar items, define the [toolbar](https://ej2.syncfusion.com/angular/documentation/api/grid#toolbar) property of the grid as an array that includes both built-in and custom items.
 Built-in items are specified as strings, while custom items are defined as objects with properties such as [text](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemmodel#text), [prefixIcon](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemmodel#prefixicon), and [id](https://ej2.syncfusion.com/angular/documentation/api/toolbar/itemmodel#id) within the toolbar component.